ninabarzh/orchard/resources/vulnerabilities/protocols/Public-Key-Infrastructure-(PKI).md

 ## Failing

-[PKI is vulnerable](https://nvd.nist.gov/vuln/search/results?form_type=Basic&results_type=overview&query=PKI+&search_type=all) and failing by trying to be all things to all people and things.
+[PKI is vulnerable](https://nvd.nist.gov/vuln/search/results?form_type=Basic&results_type=overview&query=PKI+&search_type=all) by trying to be all things to all people and things.
 PKIs have experienced a hype and many companies and organizations announced to provide certification services to the general public.
 Only a few of these have succeeded and actually provide certification services that can be taken seriously.

 ### X.509 standard